sonavk2/uav-log-chatbot/README.md

 # UAV Log Chatbot

 An agentic chatbot backend that analyzes UAV flight logs and answers questions using LLMs.
-This project extends the functionality of the [UAVLogViewer](https://github.com/ArduPilot/UAVLogViewer) by integrating a Python backend that parses `.bin` log files, detects anomalies, and allows users to chat with the system about their flight data.
+This project integrates a Python backend that parses `.bin` log files, detects anomalies, and allows users to chat with the system about their flight data.

 ## Features